-- All decisions regarding changes to the school environment and schedule, including a possible interruption of in-person learning, will be made by the superintendent in consultation with and, if necessary, at the direction of the Governor, Illinois Department of Public Health, local health department, emergency management agencies, and/or Regional Office of Education. - Available learning opportunities may include remote and/or blended learning.
-Blended learning may require your child to attend school on a modified schedule. - Students will be expected to participate in blended and remote instruction as required by the school and district.
+- It is the intention of Springfield School District No. 186 to follow all directives from CDC, IDPH, SCDPH, and ISBE related to the COVID-19 crisis.
+Based on the needs of the community and guidance from the aforementioned groups COVID mitigations in District #186 may change based on COVID-19 transmission rates and other factors. - All decisions regarding changes to the school environment and schedule, including a possible interruption of in-person learning, will be made by the superintendent in consultation with and, if necessary, at the direction of the Governor, Illinois Department of Public Health, local health department, emergency management agencies, and/or Regional Office of Education. - Available learning opportunities may include remote and/or blended learning.
+Blended learning may require your child to attend school on a modified schedule. - 4.
+Students will be expected to participate in blended and remote instruction as required by the school and district.
 Parents are responsible for assuring the participation of their child.
-Students who do not participate in blended or remote learning will be considered truant. - 4.
-All school disciplinary rules remain in effect during the interruption of in-person learning.
-Students are subject to discipline for disrupting the remote learning environment to the same extent that discipline would be imposed for disruption of the traditional classroom. - Students and parents will be required to observe all public health and safety measures implemented by the school and district in conjunction with state and local requirements. - During a pandemic or other health emergency, the school and district will ensure that educational opportunities are available to all students. - School personnel will work closely with students with disabilities and other vulnerable student populations to minimize the impact of any educational disruption. - Students who have a compromised immune system, live with an individual with a compromised immune system, or have a medical condition that may impact their ability to attend school during a pandemic or other public health emergency should contact school officials. - 9.
-During a pandemic or other health emergency, teachers and school staff will receive additional training on health and safety measures. - 10.
+Students who do not participate in blended or remote learning will be considered truant. - All school disciplinary rules remain in effect during the interruption of in-person learning.
+Students are subject to discipline for disrupting the remote learning environment to the same extent that discipline would be imposed for disruption of the traditional classroom. - Students and parents will be required to observe all public health and safety measures implemented by the school and district in conjunction with state and local requirements. - During a pandemic or other health emergency, the school and district will ensure that educational opportunities are available to all students. - School personnel will work closely with students with disabilities and other vulnerable student populations to minimize the impact of any educational disruption. - Students who have a compromised immune system, live with an individual with a compromised immune system, or have a medical condition that may impact their ability to attend school during a pandemic or other public health emergency should contact school officials.

+- During a pandemic or other health emergency, teachers and school staff will receive additional training on health and safety measures. - 11.
 In accordance with school district or state mandates, the school may need to conduct a daily health assessment of your child.
-Parents and students will be notified of the exact assessment procedures if this becomes necessary. - 11.
-Parents should not send their child to school if their child exhibits any symptoms consistent with the pandemic or other health emergency. - 12.
+Parents and students will be notified of the exact assessment procedures if this becomes necessary. - Parents should not send their child to school if their child exhibits any symptoms consistent with the pandemic or other health emergency. - 13.
 Please do not hesitate to contact school or district officials if you have any concerns regarding your child's education, health or safety.